Moving Towards a Sustainable Water Future

 Interested in the details of this study?
 Download the City of Pleasanton Recycled Water Feasibility Study (25 MG).

-VAL VISTA PARK GOING "PURPLE"
+"PURPLE PIPE" in VAL VISTA PARK

 Purple is the designated color to identify irrigation equipment used with recycled water.
 This change in the type of water being used to water the park landscaping translates to a BIG savings in our drinking water!
 Purple pipe is nothing new to many traveling sports groups; Pleasanton's neighboring cities of Dublin, San Ramon, and Livermore all use recycled water to irrigate most of their parks as well.